 print "FILE ENCRYPTED..."

-Try the following Programs in the lab
+Try the following Programs in the lab#creating file

 1.Input list of strings and create a text file with this sequence.